redbox-mint/website-redboxresearchdata/features/reporting.md

 ## ReDBox Reporting

 ReDBox has been designed to capture metadata from a variety of sources to help institutions manage research data.
-While the intention of the system isn’t to be a fully fledged reporting/business intelligence (BI) tool, it’s important for the system to be able to provide some basic functionality as well as provide integration options for reporting tools so that more complex reports can be created.
+While the intention of the system isn't to be a fully fledged reporting/business intelligence (BI) tool, it's important for the system to be able to provide some basic functionality as well as provide integration options for reporting tools so that more complex reports can be created.
 This document outlines the options currently available in ReDBox, how they can be used and any potential limitations with their approaches.